marian-kadanka/woocommerce-product-price-based-on-countries/readme.txt

 = How it works =

-The plugin detect automatically the country of the website visitor throught the geolocation feature included in WooCommerce (2.3.0 or later) and display the currency and price you have defined previously for this country.
+The plugin detects automatically the country of the website visitor throught the geolocation feature included in WooCommerce (2.3.0 or later) and display the currency and price you have defined previously for this country.

 You have two ways to set product's price for each country: